Poker is not an easy game, and those who want to stay ahead of the curve need every bit of help they can get.

 How would you like to read the insights and tips from 17 of the top poker pros across the globe all in the one book?

 This is what Jonathan Little has put together in this book and as a result, he created one of the best poker books of the last 10 years.

 You must be a competent poker player before diving into this one.
-This book doesn’t delve into the basics and jumps head first into more advanced topics.
+This poker book doesn't delve into the basics and jumps headfirst into more advanced topics.

-Excelling at No-Limit Hold’em will make you rethink some of the ideas and strategies you have had ingrained for years (that have been costing you money).Topics include understanding the fundamentals, satellite play, lower-buy in events, analysing poker tells and moving up in stakes.
+Excelling at No-Limit Hold'em will help you rethink some of the ideas and strategies you have had ingrained for years (that may be costing you money).Topics include understanding the fundamentals, satellite play, lower-buy in events, analysing poker tells and moving up in stakes.
 You will then move onto a thorough technical breakdown of the game including sections on range analysis, game theory optimal play, short stack strategies, value betting and final table play.

 Touted as the new supersystem of the poker world, it has lived up to its hype.I really enjoyed this book and it helped my game immensely so I would thoroughly recommend it.

 Here's a positive Amazon review: